earthonion/Netflix-JS-Inject/README.md

 > [!NOTE]
-> expect a crash, but if you see elfldr listening on port 9021 you can send your elf payload
+> expect a crash, but if you see elfldr listening on port 9021 you can send your elf payload.
 > We are working on stability, to stop crashes and improve elfldr execution. if it fails reboot and try again